 An interesting thing occurred when POs became more transparent: the team was able to identify multiple transactions for the same vendor or the same kind of item—looking at the same account code, cost center, or vendor.
 Certain trends became apparent, like invoices that were consistently just under the threshold, month-over-month.

-With a little research, the TBMA realized certain vendors were doing work that should have been approved through a new PO, but were working instead just below the threshold to do multiple transactions for this amount.
+With a little research, the TBMA realized certain vendors were doing work that should have been approved through a new PO but were working instead just below the threshold to do multiple transactions for this amount.
 She brought this insight to her manager and the leadership level, creating a new decision-making opportunity and highlighting an unexpected benefit of having more control and scrutiny over POs.

 Finally, vendor spend is an area ripe for additional transparency and governance.
-That’s because managing today’s mix of traditional, outsource, and cloud-service vendors has become increasingly complicated.
+That’s because managing today’s mix of traditional, outsource, and cloud-service vendors have become increasingly complicated.
 Lack of alignment around spend, contract terms, performance, and renewals often leaves money on the table that could otherwise be used to grow and transform the business

 Within IT Finance at a Fortune 100 company, financial analysts were spending 4-5 days analyzing invoices from various service providers, including those for voice, WAN, cellular, video conferencing, and data centers.
 This intensive, manual process didn’t allow time for real analysis.
 Instead, the focus was on quickly chopping up the bills and getting them out to the business units so that vendors were paid and the team could look ahead to the next month.